Sloeber/arduino-eclipse-plugin/readme_travis_deploy.md

 Maven deploy builds and then uploads the outputs to the Sonatype Nexus staging platform.
 A status code will fail if there are issues.

 _This means that after every change on the master branch we will have a built set of targets that can be tested._

-The deploy staging (currently) goes to brodykenrick's Nexus OSS account.

 Deployment produces two things:
 1) Support for installing the plugin into an existing Eclipse -- An "update site" of the releases and snapshots